shuishida/aims_ori_wheel/README.md

 You may get errors related to `lasertrace.so`.
 If this is the case, run `./compile.sh` in the laser trace directory.

-## aims_tts package
-Package for text to speech.
-Will need to install `pyttsx` Python package.
-Run:
-`python -m pip install pyttsx`

-## orion_door_pass package
-Package for door checking.
-Contains one action called DoorCheck, which takes a target pose and number of readings.
-Setting the target pose to an empty PoseStamped() message should be fine.
-The number of readings to set may have to be tuned.

 ## using the existing topological map
 To run mongo_db, you will first need to make an empty folder called 'db' in the aims_jackal_sim folder.
 Start by running a mongo_db database: